Roles & Permissions

 Step-by-Step Guide

-Viewing Built-in Roles
+Viewing Roles

 - Navigate to Admin → Roles.